xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/generate_img.rst

         imgexport myimage -p node1 -e /install/postscripts/myscript1 -e /install/postscripts/myscript2
         (-p and -e are optional)

 A bundle file called myimage.tgz will be created under the current directory.
 The bundle file contains the ramdisk, boot kernel, the root image and all the configuration files for generating the image for a diskless cluster.
-For diskfull, it contains the kickstart/autoyast configuration file. (see appendix).
+For diskful, it contains the kickstart/autoyast configuration file. (see appendix).
 The -p flag puts the names of the postscripts for node1 into the image bundle.
 The -e flags put additional files into the bundle.
 In this case two postscripts myscript1 and myscript2 are included.
 This image can now be used on other systems.

 Importing an image